Enhancement of efficiency in the Dicke model quantum heat engine: Ground state double degeneracy and efficiency increase in quantum heat engine

 According to the efficiency definition (see Eq. (\ref{efic1})) it is calculated by $\eta=1-\frac{|\langle Q\rangle_{BC}|+|\langle Q\rangle_{CD}|}{\langle Q\rangle_{AB}+\langle Q\rangle_{DA}}$.
 The heats exchanged at each part of the cycle are shown in Fig. \ref{qty2}, and it is evident from it that higher efficiency values are attained principally because the absolute value $|\langle Q\rangle_{BC}|$ is lower at the level crossing points.

-In Stirling cycle (see Fig. \ref{ciclo}), $|\langle Q\rangle_{BC}|$ represents one part of the heat released by the QHE, therefore, if it is lower then the work value increases, so increasing the efficiency.
+In Stirling cycle (see Fig. \ref{ciclo}), $|\langle Q\rangle_{BC}|$ represents one part of the heat released by the quantum heat engine, therefore, if it is lower then the work value increases, so increasing the efficiency.
 From Eq. (\ref{qbc}) we have $\langle Q\rangle_{BC}=U_C-U_B$, where its absolute value is lower if the value of $U_C$ is closer to $U_B$.
 The difference between the energies $U_C$ and $U_B$ is caused by their different temperatures $\beta_C^{-1}$ and $\beta_H^{-1}$ respectively, then $U_C$ and $U_B$ will have close values each other when the principal energy level contributions to the mean energy $U$, i. e. the ground and first excited levels, are closer between them; such situation happens at $\lambda_2$ values around the degeneracy ground level points.
 In summary, the modification of the energy level population at the process $BC$ of the cycle costs less heat when ground level crossings occur.

-Consequently, for low temperatures the ground state degeneracy becomes relevant to the increase of efficiency of our QHEs.
-Such degeneracies are characteristic of QPT models, present respectively in the ferromagnetic phase of the LMG model, and in the superradiant phase of the full Dicke model.
+Consequently, for low temperatures the ground state degeneracy becomes relevant to the increase of efficiency of our quantum heat engine.
+Such degeneracies are characteristic of quantum phase transition models, present respectively in the ferromagnetic phase of the Lipkin-Meshkov-Glick model, and in the superradiant phase of the full Dicke model.